 Agencies are encouraged to establish and maintain a register that collects all relevant information that the Agency may require for the management of Instruments of Assurance and for reporting purposes, including reporting to Treasury.

-3.2 Agencies must record all Instruments of Assurance with a value exceeding \$1,000,000 or that the Agency considers material, issued by or on behalf of any subsidiaries, in their register.
+3.2 Agencies must record all Instruments of Assurance with a potential liability exceeding \$100,000 or that the Agency considers material, issued by or on behalf of any subsidiaries, in their register.